 The Souris River flows from Saskatchewan, Canada, into North Dakota and then back into Canada.

-As there are several existing federal flood risk management projects within the Souris Basin, the implementation of this plan will require U.S. Army Corps of Engineers’ permission under Title 33 U.S.C.
+There are several existing federal flood risk management projects within the Souris Basin; the implementation of this plan will require U.S. Army Corps of Engineers’ permission under Title 33 U.S.C.
 408 of the Rivers and Harbors Appropriation Act of 1899, as amended.

-The Souris River Joint Water Resource Board (SRJB) has begun a large engineering and design effort that includes National Environmental Policy Act (NEPA) compliance plus hydrologic and hydraulic modeling throughout the project’s current scope, which is defined as the upstream end of the city of Burlington, North Dakota to the downstream end of Minot, North Dakota.
+The Souris River Joint Water Resource Board (SRJB) has undertaken a large engineering and design effort that includes National Environmental Policy Act (NEPA) compliance plus hydrologic and hydraulic modeling throughout the project’s current scope, which is defined as the upstream end of the city of Burlington, North Dakota to the downstream end of Minot, North Dakota.
 In addition, the SRJB has completed detailed design for the construction of three reaches of levees or floodwalls within the city of Minot.
 NEPA compliance consists of a programmatic environmental impact statement (EIS).
 The final EIS was published in July 2017, and the record of decision was signed in December 2017.
 The SRJB held a groundbreaking ceremony on March 28, 2018.
-Detailed design on future phases of the plan has also begun.
-These phases include another reach of levee within Minot and the levee/floodwall system around the community of Burlington, North Dakota.
+Detailed design on future phases of the plan is also ongoing.
+These phases include another reach of levee within Minot a phase in Ward County and the levee/floodwall system around the community of Burlington, North Dakota.

 The U.S. Army Corps of Engineers, St. Paul District will review all proposed project documents to ensure the project is in compliance with Section 408 and that the proposed project will not be injurious to the public interest and will not impair the usefulness of any existing federal works.